 In a tough economy, getting the most for your marketing dollars is particularly important.
-If your company can't add to its staff by hiring from now?
-Who are your direct an entire marketing department, consider outsourcing to get the talent that you need.
+If your company can't add to its staff by hiring an entire marketing department, consider outsourcing to get the talent that you need.

 At Hosted Solutions in Raleigh, CEO Rich Lee saw an opportunity to attract customers in outlying markets so he created a position, vice president of marketing, and hired Noreen Allen for the job.